KatherineMichel/church-website-and-marketing-on-a-budget/prototype.md

 * iPhone
 * Others targeted to the poor (i.e. What's App)

 Below are mock ups of the end-to-end mobile app experience, from start to finish.
-The experience is simple and intuitive.

-* Login and Sign Up
-* Settings
-* Menus
-* Profiles
-* News/Activity feeds
-* Sharing
-* Comments
-* eCommerce
-* Galleries
-* Calendars

 Mobile App Screen Mockups (iPhone 6+)
 ![](prototype/iphone-6+-screens-1.png)